YukiYotsu/UHAILab/README.md

 &emsp;&emsp;&emsp;┗━━━━ week6report.md

 ## Trouble Shooting
-#### What is 'Programming_vocabulary.csv'?
+#### What is 'ver2_vocabulary.csv'?
-It is used as the sample vocabulary to compare target words with rightly-spelled words.
+It is used as the vocabulary to compare target words with rightly-spelled words.
-The ver.1 one is made by myself, referring to the official terms page of Python.
 #### In the case where you want to use shell **mandatorily**.
 I have not tried this, but just in case.
 First, install plugin: